y-scope/yscope-log-viewer/docs/src/user-guide/reference-url-parameters.md

 ## Search parameters

-Search parameters appear after the `?` in the URL, and are used to initialize the log viewer.
+Search parameters appear after the `?` in the URL.
+When the page loads, the viewer reads these parameters to set its initial state.

 :::{note}
 Modifying search parameters causes the page to reload.